 People often ask me for evolutionary psychology reading recommendations.
+I taught a couple of seminar series on evolutionary psychology for laypeople.
 Below see my seminar welcome email plus highlighted readings for the four topics, foundations of evolutionary psychology, sex and sex differences, emotions and mental health and morality.

 Evolutionary Psychology: Foundations, Questions, and Controversies with Diana Fleischman